dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> bakery, bakeshop, bakehouse: 1.42%
 ```

-While the results aren't an exact match to the PyTorch model, they're sufficiently similar.
-This slight variation can be attributed to differences in how normalization is implemented, leading to minor discrepancies in the precise values.
+We get the same results as the PyTorch model with ONNX Runtime.
+That's a good sign!

 Now let's benchmark the inference latency on ONNX Runtime with a CPU provider (backend).